xma711/notebook/simulator/qualnet/README.md

-qualnet is event-driven network simulator.
+Qualnet is event-driven network simulator.

-developers have to divide a continuous real-world network scenario to finite discrete events and implement these events.
+Developers have to divide a continuous real-world network scenario to finite discrete events and implement these events.

-the example for the "hello world" application can be found in the dropbox (me->simulator->qulnet)
+The example for the "hello world" application can be found in the dropbox (me->simulator->qulnet)